Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 Heroku provides us many ways to configure a Postgres database for our application. in fact, Heroku can offer us a Postgres database that we can connect our application to.

 First, we have to run our migration script.
-This is a command that will migrate our local database schema to our Heroku postgresql database.
+This is a command that will migrate our local database schema to our Heroku PostgreSQL database.
 To do this, we navigate to <strong> src/persist/resources/migrations </strong> directory.
 Once we are there, there should be a couple of SQL files.
 These SQL files are what will migrate our local database to our heroku postgresql database.
 To do this we run the command:
 ```shell